 Other occasions, I’ve had a salesperson at a Frisbee/Apple store offer me the use of his credit card, when I didn’t have a Korean credit card to make an online store purchase.
 I’ve also had a bank representative at my bank, tell me that the only way to close my account and transfer my money abroad, is to “ask a friend for a favor” and do it for me.

 … All I would need to do is give them my bank book, pin number and a copy of my passport!

-But all this, is the Korean way.
+This is the Korean way.